 The magnetic fields are a function of the electric current, the configuration of the conductors, and the distance from transmission lines.
-The magnetic fields were estimated at the substation fence to be less than 49.46 milligauss, comparable to that of common household appliances.
+The magnetic fields were estimated at the substation fence to be less than 15.02 milligauss, comparable to that of common household appliances.
 For example, a corded power tool has a magnetic field output of 123 milligauss.
-The maximum magnetic field scenarios for the proposed substation sites are listed in the application (Table 06-2).
+The maximum magnetic field scenarios for the proposed substation sites are listed in the application (Table 06-3).
 The magnetic fields generated by the substation are attenuated very rapidly as the distance from them increases.
-Past experience has shown that within 100 feet of the fence line of the substation, the magnetic field is not of sufficient strength to be measureable because the background effects overwhelm the measurements.
-The nearest residence is over 675 feet from the Preferred Site, and about 843 feet from the Alternate Site.
-Therefore, the Applicant expects that magnetic fields would not affect residences near the Hayes Substation.
+Past experience has shown that, within 100 feet of the fence line of the substation, the magnetic field is not of sufficient strength to be measureable because the background effects overwhelm the measurements.
+The nearest residence is over 800 feet from the Preferred Site, and about 470 feet from the Alternate Site.
+Therefore, the Applicant expects that magnetic fields would not affect residences near the Fulton Substation.

-The electric field is a function of the voltage, the line configuration, and the distance from substation.
+The electric field is a function of the voltage, the line configuration, and the distance from the substation.
 Electric fields are produced by voltage or electric charge.
 For example, a plugged in lamp cord produces an electric field, even if the lamp is turned off.
-The electric field would be less than 2.669 kilovolt/meter at the substation fence.
+The electric field would be less than 1.96 kilovolt/meter at the substation fence.
 The electric fields are easily shielded by physical structures such as the walls of a house, foliage, or other barriers.
+Also, the substation would have a significant grounding network and a fence that would capture any stray voltage.
+Therefore, the substation would not pose any electric field issues.